ReinBentdal/le_audio_synthesizer/README.md

 </p>

-*TODO: LC3 no longer closed source?*

-The application uses the LC3 codec (closed source).
-Make sure to include it through west:
+The application uses the LC3 codec which is included with `sdk-nrfxlib`.
+Make sure its up to date (inside west workspace by *nRF Connect: Create Shell Terminal* in VS Code *Command Palette*):

-`west config manifest.group-filter +nrf5340_audio`

 `west update`

-The application should now be ready to build through the build action in the nrf connect vs code extension.
+The application should now be ready to build through the *Build* action in the `nRF Connect for VS Code` extension.

 ### Testing
 Turn on both the synthesizer board as well as 1 or 2 headset boards.
 If `LED1`(blue) lights up on the headset board, there is a connection.
-By pressing the `PLAY/PAUSE` button on the headset board, audio output is enabled.
+By pressing the `PLAY/PAUSE` button on the headset board, audio output is enabled (the blue light should flash).
 Connect speaker to the headphone aux connection on the headset.
-Pressing `Button 1` to `Button 4` on the synthesizer board should now result in audio from the speaker.
+Pressing `Button 1` to `Button 4` on the synthesizer board should now result in audio from headset boards.

 Image below illustrates a possible setup with *nRF5340 DK* as synth.